milanofashionweek

 The “Visions and Glamour of a mythical set on the cliffs of Capo Caccia” event by Antonio Marras prompts that fashion is culture, revealing intriguing connections and contaminations between seemingly separate worlds.
 Indeed, it was a pleasure to learn from it.

-Visions and Glamour by Antonio Marras Read More »
+Visions And Glamour By Antonio Marras Read More »

 Milano Fashion Week 2023